 The finalists’ videos (including both of their short selections from the preliminary round as well as their full piece) will be screened during the festival.
 A panel of selectors will choose one person to receive the MTI Scholarship Award.

 Here are some tips on how to create the strongest videos for your MTI Scholarship audition:

 - It is recommended, but not required, that you utilize piano accompaniment for your audition.
-This may mean singing along to a pre-recorded track or it may mean singing with a live accompanist.
-We realize that these resources are not available to everyone, so a cappella submissions will also be accepted (lack of accompaniment will not be considered in the selections).
-If you are selected for the final round and need accompaniment for any of your pieces, we will provide accompaniment tracks for you.
-This is not available for the preliminary round.
+This may mean singing along to a pre-recorded track or may mean singing with a live accompanist.
+We realize that these resources are not available to everyone, so a cappella submissions will also be accepted.
+(This will not be held against you in your audition.)
+If you are passed on to the final round and need accompaniment for any of your pieces, we will provide accompaniment tracks for you; these resources are not available for preliminary round auditions.

-- It is recommended that you limit prop usage and use generic furniture.
-Remember that this is an audition, not a play performance, so technical choices will be disregarded.
+- Limit prop usage.
+Remember that this is a taped audition, not a produced film, so technical choices will be disregarded by the selectors.